sharwell/developer.rackspace.com/docs/monitoring/quickstart.rst

 Getting Started with Cloud Monitoring
 =======================================

-Cloud Monitoring helps you keep a keen eye on all of your resources; from web sites to web servers, routers, load balancers, and more
+Cloud Monitoring helps you keep a keen eye on all of your resources; from web sites to web servers, routers, load balancers, and more.

 Workflow
 ===========